stesvis/ReactJs-Cheat-Sheet/README.md

 ```

 ## CSS
-You can style components using CSS, but the property names must be **camelCased** like for the events:
-`backgroundColor` vs `background-color`
+You can style components using CSS, but the property names must be **camelCased** like for the events, for example: `backgroundColor` vs `background-color`

 #### Inline CSS
 ```javascript